 Considerations

-To be eligible for re-registration, you will need to meet the College's currency hours requirement.
-Currently, you must demonstrate either 1200 hours in the past 5 years or 600 hours in the past 3 years.
-Please note that in the future the College may only accept 600 hours in the past 3 years.
+To be eligible for re-registration, you will need to meet the College's currency hours requirement of 600 hours in the past 3 years.

 The College does not issue partial refunds.